Eraldorure/the-last-space-fighter/README.md

 It isn't necessary to have an overpowered computer to run this game.
 A potato PC should suffice.

 However, you will still need a few things for it to work:
-- [Python](https://www.python.org/downloads/) (unknown minium version, but assuredly works with 3.10 and higher)
+- [Python](https://www.python.org/downloads/) version 3.11 or higher with at least *pip* and *venv* installed
-- [Pyxel](https://pypi.org/project/pyxel/) version 2.1.4 or higher (installable using the `pip install -U pyxel` command)
+- An internet connection to download the necessary libraries (only for the first launch) or to update the game
-- A mouse and a keyboard; controllers aren't (yet?) supported
+- A mouse and a keyboard since controllers aren't (yet?) supported

 ## Development